DemandJump/looker_visualizations/deployable/graphs/README.md

 - `display:` This is the different type of inputs there are.
 The different values are `radio`, `select`, `text`(default), `number`, `colors`,

-- `values:` If you have a display that holds multiple options or values to choose from, the `values` value is an array that holds objects with `name` and `value` values pertaining to each object.
+- `values:` If you have a display that holds multiple options or values to choose from, the `values` value is an array that holds objects with `"name` and `value"` values pertaining to each object.
 This configures the name in the settings and the output that's given to config based on what the user chooses.

 - `display_size:` I've only seen this when you want two options side by side, but it's really nifty.
 The default is for an option to take up the full width of settings menu, but you can add this value in two options and set each to `half` for two options to sit by side in the settings.